daperezmora/RouteCorrector/README.md

 ## Methodological Context

-The plugin implements a **parametric correction algorithm** that computes the proportional position of each observation along a selected line segment between two user-defined anchor points.
+The plugin implements a **parametric correction algorithm** that computes the proportional position of each observation along a selected line segment between two user defined anchor points.
 Depending on the chosen mode:
 - The MRU mode distributes points evenly based on timestamp progression.
 - The Distance mode calculates cumulative observed distances to reproduce the actual spacing pattern along the corrected route.

-This approach eliminates the need for external map matching (e.g., OpenStreetMap) and maintains the internal consistency of the original dataset.
+This approach eliminates the need for external map matching (e.g. OpenStreetMap) and maintains the internal consistency of the original dataset.

 ---